Erlitou: Identification

 According to historian Sima Qian's 1st century BCE Shiji, the Xia dynasty was the first dynasty of Chinese history.
 It states that it was founded by Yu the Great, and thirty kings of the dynasty ruled over a period of 400 years before it was superseded by the Shang.
 The existence of the Xia dynasty remains a matter of historical debate.
 Chinese historians and archaeologists generally interpret later historical materials such as the Bamboo Annals and Shiji as sufficient evidence for the dynasty's existence, especially as they recorded the list of Shang kings with relative accuracy.
-However, unlike the oracle bones of the Shang, no contemporary writings exist to attest the Xia dynasty, and no Shang sources mention the Xia.
+Unlike the oracle bones of the Shang, no contemporary writings exist to attest the Xia dynasty, and no Shang sources mention the Xia.
 They may have been a group only later reinterpreted as a dynastic state.
 Some Western Sinologists—and a minority of historians and archaeologists within China—are critical of the historicity of the Xia, and doubt that the Erlitou culture can be unambiguously equated to a "Xia culture".

 From 1996 to 1999, the State Council-backed Xia–Shang–Zhou Chronology Project attempted to standardize the chronology of the early Chinese dynasties.
-Relying on both historical texts and archaeological data, the project supported the historicity of the Xia and produced date ranges of 2070–1600 BCE for the Xia and 1600–1046 for the Shang.
-Even among those sympathetic to the historicity of the Xia, many historians and archaeologists outside of China were critical of the report; some disagreed with the presented dates or believed that firm date ranges could not be established for the dynasty.
+Relying on historical texts and archaeological data, the project supported the historicity of the Xia and produced date ranges of 2070–1600 BCE for the Xia and 1600–1046 for the Shang.
+Among those sympathetic to the historicity of the Xia, some historians and archaeologists outside of China were critical of the report; some disagreed with the presented dates or believed that firm date ranges could not be established for the dynasty.
 As establishing the antiquity of civilization in China was seen as a matter of national pride, academic discourse on the subject became politicized in the aftermath of the chronology project.
 Regardless of the dynasty's existence, the exact connection between the Xia and the Erlitou site remains a matter of active academic debate in Chinese scholarship.